highchair/artinruins-com/_property/aloft-hotel-dorrance.md

 _by William Morgan_
 **GoLocal Prov** | March 27, 2021

-The new hotel in Providence's ironically named “Innovation & Design District” is a real dud.
+The new hotel in Providence’s ironically named “Innovation & Design District” is a real dud.
 While we are happy to welcome a new hostelry, as well as another finished piece in the [I-195 Development scheme]({% link list/i-195-district-parcels.html %}), the soon-to-be-completed **Aloft Hotel** on Dyer–Street is a major architectural disappointment.

 Admittedly, the Aloft will add 175 hotel rooms to the city.
 It may also add amenities such as restaurants and bars.
 But what this hotel will not add is anything even approaching architectural excellence, much less the vision of a “vibrant forward-thinking hub” as promised by Kevin Sullivan of Shawmut, the hotel’s builders.
 Touted as “high end,” the Aloft offers nothing special in the way of design.
 Sadly, it is little more than any other airport hotel in any other city, but here, plunked down in an urban core.